-With 30 days of real-life inspiration, we're all about making dressing for work fun again.
-Forget the corporate suit sets and nondescript heels, because dressing for your job should never feel like a job.
+With 31 days of real-life inspiration, we're all about making dressing for work fun again.
+Forget the corporate suit sets and nondescript heels, because dressing for the office should never feel like a job.
 Look to creative layers, bold heels, bright blouses, and sleek outerwear to rethink the office dress code — and give your workwear a raise.
 Click through for a month's worth of inspiration right here.

 There's more than one way to wear a suit as Sarah Ruston proved, adding a knit tube top to layer over her button-down.
 The results screamed fashion-forward but still boardroom-appropriate.